Is pain holding you back?

 There is no cure for osteoarthritis, so treatment focuses on managing symptoms with painkillers, exercise and physical therapy.
 When pain and disability severely affects quality of life, joint-replacement surgery may be the best option.

-There are about 50,000 knee replacements and almost 40,000 hip replacements carried out in Australia per year in recent years, with osteoarthritis being the main reason for the operations.
+There were about 55,000 knee replacements and 45,000 hip replacements carried out in Australia per year in recent years, with osteoarthritis being the main reason for the operations.
 Ankle arthritis is less common than knee or hip arthritis, and replacements are a lot less common, with around 300 per year for the last few years.

 However, the surgery is expensive, recovery is long and painful, there are long waiting lists, and replacement joints don't last forever, so it's best to have these operations as few times as possible in your lifetime – which means delaying it as long as you can.